Related Posts:

 - Voluntary simplicity isn't just a rejection of materialism and consumerism but asserts that real wealth, satisfaction and happiness comes from non-materialistic sources.
 From this perspective, freecycling and even sharing material goods is not the key to a better life or community.

 Voluntary simplicity, or simple living, is a way of life that rejects the high-consumption, materialistic lifestyles of consumer cultures and affirms what is often just called ‘the simple life’ or ‘downshifting.’
 The rejection of consumerism arises from the recognition that ordinary Western-style consumption habits are degrading the planet; that lives of high consumption are unethical in a world of great human need; and that the meaning of life does not and cannot consist in the consumption or accumulation of material things.
 This approach to life involves providing for material needs as simply and directly as possible, minimizing expenditure on consumer goods and services, and directing progressively more time and energy towards pursuing non-materialistic sources of satisfaction and meaning.
-This generally means accepting a lower income and a lower level of consumption, in exchange for more time and freedom to pursue other life goals, such as community or social engagements, more time with family, artistic or intellectual projects, more fulfilling employment, political participation, sustainable living, spiritual exploration, reading, contemplation, relaxation, pleasure-seeking, love, and so on.
+This generally means accepting a lower income and a lower level of consumption, in exchange for more time and freedom to pursue other life goals, such as community or social engagements, more time with family, artistic or intellectual projects, more fulfilling employment, political participation, sustainable living, spiritual exploration, reading, contemplation, relaxation, pleasure-seeking, love, and so on.- Minimalism as a philosophy of living has had increased attention due to two new American converts who've set off on a world tour.
+According to their definition: "Minimalism is a lifestyle that helps people question what things add value to their lives.
+By clearing the clutter from life’s path, we can all make room for the most important aspects of life: health, relationships, passion, growth, and contribution."
+An excellent local Melbourne perspective can be found here: Wholesome Road: The Minimalists in Melbourne

 The Simplicity Collective: What is Voluntary Simplicity?